-Individuals conducting investigations and adjudications under this policy will receive training annually on the issues related to sexual misconduct, domestic violence, dating violence, stalking, and related retaliation and on how to conduct a prompt, fair, and impartial investigation and/or adjudication process that protects the safety of Complainants and promotes accountability.
-Further, the Title IX Coordinator, Deputy Title IX Coordinators, and Campus Safety will be educated in awareness and prevention of sexual assault, stalking, and intimate partner violence and in trauma-informed response.
+Individuals conducting investigations and adjudications under this policy will receive training annually on the issues related to sexual harassment, domestic violence, dating violence, stalking, and related retaliation and on how to conduct a prompt, fair, and impartial investigation and/or adjudication process that protects the safety of Complainants and promotes accountability.
+Further, the Title IX Coordinator, Deputy Title IX Coordinators, and Campus Safety will be educated in awareness and prevention of sexual assault, stalking, and intimate partner violence and an understanding of trauma-informed investigation models.

-Appendix A - Contact Information
+Appendix A - Resources

-Available Assistance for Victims of Alleged Sexual Misconduct
+Available Assistance for Victims of Alleged Sexual Harassment